 My budget was tight so I had to be smart when choosing what to put in my boxes.
 I made the most of sales, my staff discount and also the sample sales we have at work.
 If you’re good friends with anyone who works in retail or the beauty industry, definitely see if they have sample sales or discount they’re able to share.

 Copper bangle.
 We’re having copper as an accent colour/texture on our wedding day, so I was really happy when I found these copper bangles.
 They were in a pack of five so I got one for myself too meaning we can all wear the bangle on the day – a modern take on the good old friendship bracelets.

 Neom candle.
 Neom is one of my favourite candle brands.
 I love that it represents wellness as well as relaxation and self-care which are things I’m really passionate about so I just knew I had to include it.
 Luckily for me, when I was putting the boxes together there was a Black Friday sale so I snapped up a Neom travel candle set for a bargain.

 Pink Himalayan Bath Salts.
 Speaking of pink, next up we have these bath salts.
-I love baths, I find them so soothing and relaxing.
 I love the luxury of true ‘me-time’ that you get by having a bath and so I wanted to help recreate that for my girls.
 I bought a bag of West Lab Pink Himalayan bath salts and needed a way to display them.
 Luckily I found these Copper Clip Top Spice Jars which were just perfect.
 Not only were they copper which fit with our accent colour but the girls could reuse the jars again afterwards.